mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 ## Current receipt

 Value formation is independently admitted with zero execution credit.
-Parse-that formation is not admitted: P1→P2→P3, isolated every-scale and result-plane proof, and formation Clean A/B remain open.
-P-B1 acknowledges authority order only (`302c623` local authority; root receipt SHA prefix `060995`) and supplies no formation admission, consumption, proof or release credit.
+Parse-that formation is not admitted: P1→P2→P3, isolated every-subject proof, and formation Clean A/B remain open.
+The root receipt reported at SHA prefix `060995` is `P.exec.PB1-order-ack`: an execution-phase acknowledgment of future execution order/authority.
+It feeds private freeze only after formation admission, does not feed P1, and supplies no formation, candidate, consumption, proof or release credit.
 V.L1/V.L5 remain blocked on the exact release chain above.
-Parse-that's held S5 accepted-M2 96-name matched-boundary CI-low is 8.985×, raw-internal CI-low is 9.040× and immutable-result CI-low is 7.254×.
-The compiled `.result` surface is pruned and equivalent timed immutable projection is consumer-owned.
+Parse-that's held S6 accepted-M2 96-name terminal/sequence CI-lows are 10.020× matched, 11.022×
-Every binding plane remains below ≥10× CI-low; therefore the producer edge is **RED** and `NO RELEASE`.
-The unchanged production JSON point guard is presently noisy RED and supplies neither formal admission nor S5 credit.
+raw-internal and 10.263× consumer-result; the corresponding 753-name lows exceed 72×.
+The compiled `.result` surface remains pruned; the consumer owns its success envelope while parse provenance and deep-frozen recovery diagnostics are preserved.
+Recovery, recursion, unordered, CSS-leaf and live consumer planes remain open, so the producer edge remains **RED** and `NO RELEASE`.
+The unchanged production JSON point guard is green at +4.6% on the final isolated rerun but supplies no formal S or formation credit.